Skatteetaten/terraform-nomad-postgres/README.md

 This module presents two ways of setting credentials (username and password).
 You can set them manually or upload secrets to Vault.

 ### Set credentials manually
 To set the credentials manually you first need to tell the module to not fetch credentials from vault.
-To do that, set `vault_secret.use_vault_kv` to `false` (see below for example).
+To do that, set `vault_secret.use_vault_provider` to `false` (see below for example).
 If this is done the module will use the variables `admin_user` and `admin_password` to set the postgres credentials.
 These will default to `postgres` if not set by the user.
 Below is an example on how to disable the use of vault credentials, and setting your own credentials.

 ```hcl-terraform